 Health and Fitness (NCFE Level 1/2 Technical Award in Health and Fitness)

 Key Stage 3 and 4 from September 2020

 From September 2020 KS3 will include Years 7-9 and KS4 follow a 2 year model in Years 10 and 11.
 This change will allow students to study a broad range of subjects throughout Years 7 to 9.

 Following the first students completing the three year Key Stage 4 we have had an opportunity to review the impact of this change.
 Subject leaders and teachers feel that the longer period studying GCSE and BTEC qualifications detracts from a more focused, concentrated approach and that spending three years studying a two year GCSE course stretched courses out for too long.
 In addition, students often have to re-learn topics taught in Year 9 again in Year 11 which takes time away from valuable revision.

-Our current Year 8 students will not opt for their GCSE choices during the 2019-2020 academic year and they will choose their options in Year 9.
+Our current Year 8 students did not opt for their GCSE choices during the 2019-2020 academic year and they will choose their options in Year 9.

-All current students who are in Year 9 during the 2019-2020 academic year will continue on the three year Key Stage 4 and complete their courses as planned.
+All current Year 10 and 11 students are continuing the three year Key Stage 4 and complete their courses as planned.